inferme15/HabitHive/README.md

 To run the HabitHive application:

 1. Clone the repository
-2. Set up Firebase project and add google-services.json
+2. Set up Firebase project and add google-services.json to the app/ directory
+3. Open the project in Android Studio
-3. Build and run the application using Android Studio or Gradle
+4. Build and run the application

+## Troubleshooting

+If you encounter package name issues during build, ensure:

+1. The Firebase google-services.json file has the correct package name (com.example.habithive)
+2. The namespace in app/build.gradle matches your code structure (com.habithive.app)
+3. The package attribute is removed from AndroidManifest.xml

 ## Future Enhancements